Skip to main content

 Policy SectionSetting NameRequired ValueNon-Compliance Action

 Device HealthRequire BitLockerRequireMark non-compliant immediately.
-(Blocks access to CUI instantly)
+(Blocks access to protected resources immediately)

 Device HealthRequire Secure BootRequireMark non-compliant immediately.